 Megan's Transformation at St. Anne's Place

 Megan came to St. Anne’s Place with her three sons, ages 13, 8 and 1.
-Megan had a history of substance abuse issues, mental health challenges, and had difficulty securing and maintaining stable housing.
+Megan had a history of trauma, mental health challenges, and had difficulty securing and maintaining stable housing.
 When she first entered St. Anne's, Megan kept her head down, made little eye contact and didn't smile.
 She struggled with parenting her three sons, consistently appearing frustrated and overwhelmed.
 Her one-year-old used aggression as a way to communicate with others, and hadn't yet begun to walk or talk.

 While at St. Anne’s Place, Megan participated in all groups and activities that were offered (e.g. parent support group, wellness activities).
 She found bedtime to be especially challenging for her youngest child, and worked with the Parent Educator to develop a consistent bedtime routine.
 The Parent Educator was able to help her limit fruit juice before bedtime (to decrease sugar intake), and create a more calm environment prior to her son's bedtime.
 While at the shelter, Megan’s youngest child attended PICA daily, where he was able to interact with children his age and improve his social skills.
 Megan’s school-age children participated in tutoring weekly with St. Anne's Place volunteers and attended a week-long summer camp (Camp Northstar).